clauseggers/dotfiles/README.md

 * Open Vim and run `:PluginInstall`, then close and re-open Vim.
 (Please note that several of specified Vim Plugins have additional dependencies and need to be built from the `~/.vim/bundle/[PlugIn]/` directories.)
 * To look up documentation in Vim please install Dash on the Mac, and Zeal on Linux.
 * Mutt can be configured in an almost infinite number of ways.
 I strongly recommend getting the developer version over the very old stable version.
 I can only recommend reading the [official documentation](http://www.mutt.org/doc/devel/manual.html), and avoid the mostly outdated information you can find online.
 Mutt also installs a number of helpful template files in your `doc` dir.
 * Khal and Khard requires [`vdirsyncer`](https://github.com/untitaker/vdirsyncer) to sync your calendars with other services.
-I use it with iCloud, Facebook events, and various other event calendars.
+I use it with iCloud, Facebook events, and various other event calendars. `vdirsyncer` is installed as a dependency of Khal.

 ### Issues ###
 * In GNU/Linux it is recommended to also copy these base-settings into the root account and run the installers.
 That way you can get a more complete and consistent experience when you are logging into the root account or doing `su` from the console.